White paper

 The thickness of the final print (excluding the PET substrate) is 500 µm, which highlights the potential of printed batteries to be ultra thin and flexible.
 More importantly, this flexibility renders printed batteries highly customizable — they can store energy in various shapes and sizes to suit product design, instead of the other way around.

 In this project, we experimented with zinc and magnesium dioxide inks as the anode and cathode, but a wide variety of materials can be used for printed batteries, including lithium cobalt oxide, carbon nanotubes, and vanadium oxide, to name a few.
-As we continue to explore the possibilities of printed batteries, we invite you to view the other application projects we’ve completed.
+As we continue to explore the possibilities of printed batteries, we invite you to view the other projects we’ve completed.

 Back to top